A Grassmann Manifold Handbook: Basic Geometry and Computational Aspects: The Manifold Structure of the Grassmann Manifold

 a smooth submersion, i.e., a smooth map with surjective differential at every point.
-Proposition~\ref{prop:orbitmanifold} in the appendix shows that $\Gr(n,p) \cong \O(n)/(\O(p) \times \O(n-p))$ is an embedded submanifold of $\Sym_n$, since $\O(n)$ is compact.
-Therefore $\pi^\OG$ is also a smooth submersion.
-Furthermore, we have
+The second part of Proposition~\ref{prop:orbitmanifold} shows that, as $\Gr(n,p)$ is the orbit of $P_0$ under $\Phi$, it holds that